 - Collaborating with others in the healthcare field to share knowledge, create treatment regimens and diagnose patients with unusual or difficult sets of symptoms

 - Collecting and compiling information and samples from patients

 - Performing scientific procedures using cell cultures and other biological materials

 - Specializing in a wide range of medical categories, including:

 - emergency room nursing

-According to the U.S. Bureau of Labor Statistics, the median annual salary for nurse practitioners in May 2015 was $98,190.
-The average salaries nurse practitioner professionals can command well over $125,000, making this one of the best-paying careers in the nursing industry.
-Compensation may also include health and life insurance, childcare benefits, tuition reimbursement and flexible work schedules.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for nurse practitioners in May 2022 was $125,900.
+The highest 10% earned more than $208,080, making this one of the best-paying careers in the nursing industry.
+Compensation may also include health and life insurance, childcare benefits, tuition reimbursement, and flexible work schedules.
 In the hospital environment, nurse practitioners typically work long hours and may be required to perform their duties on call or in shifts that could cover nights, weekends and major holidays.
 Individuals who are employed by private practices and clinics generally work regular schedules on weekdays and sometimes on weekends; however, they are not usually asked to work on holidays or at other times when the facility is closed.

-Students can start their educational journey toward licensure and practice in the nursing field at Gwynedd Mercy University.
-The programs and guidance available at this elite institution can provide real support for aspiring nurse practitioners in the modern educational environment .
-Contact our Admissions office today at 877-707-9064 or send an email to email@example.com to learn more about our nurse practitioner degree programs.
+Contact our Admissions office today at 877-707-9064 or email us at firstname.lastname@example.org to learn more about our nurse practitioner degree programs.
 We look forward to the chance to help you achieve your career goals.